Cheesy Jalapeño Chicken Skillet

 - 4 ounces cream cheese, room temperature

-- Add chicken, chili powder, smoked paprika, Mexican oregano, chipotle pepper, cumin, salt, and pepper to a bowl and mix well to cover all sides of the chicken.
+- Add chili powder, smoked paprika, garlic powder, Mexican oregano, chipotle pepper, cumin, salt, and pepper to a bowl and mix well.
+Dry the chicken with a paper towel and cover all sides of the chicken with the spice mixture.

-- Preheat a cast iron skillet or other large oven-safe skillet over medium high heat.
+- Preheat a cast iron skillet or other large oven-safe skillet over medium-high heat.
 Add 2 tablespoons of oil.
-Once hot, add the chicken to the skillet.
-Cook for 3-4 minutes per side, until browned and mostly cooked through, then remove to a plate.
+Once hot and shimmering, add the chicken to the skillet.
+Cook for 3-4 minutes per side, until browned and cooked through, then remove to a plate.

 - Add remaining 1 tablespoon of vegetable oil to the skillet, followed by the corn, red onion, cherry tomatoes, jalapeños, garlic, and lime juice.
 Cook, stirring often, until onions are soft and corn is golden brown, about 5 minutes.
+Season to taste with additional salt and pepper.
 Add in the cream cheese and continue to stir until fully melted.